Arpita16/swaglabs-cypress/README.md

 Click "Continue"

-Verified that the summary page shows the correct information for "Sauce Labs Backpack", including price, title, and description.
+Verify that the summary page shows the correct information for "Sauce Labs Backpack", including price, title, and description.

 Click "Finish"

-Verified that the message "Thank you for your order!" is displayed
+Verify that the message "Thank you for your order!" is displayed

 **Prerequisites**